equinor/WINC_OnePager/INSTALLATION.md

 ```
 $ git checkout -b hzh/cleanup
 ```
 This would generate a new branch, named `hzh/cleanup`.
-Here I use my `equinor` account short name `hzh` concatenated with a feature description `cleanup`.
-There is no need to follow my convention.
+Here the branch name is created by concatenating a short name, such as `hzh`,  of `equinor` account with a feature description `cleanup`.
+There is no need to follow this convention.
+You could simply pick any branch name as long as it makes sense.
 However, please note branch names have limitations.
-You probably should pick a branch name that makes sense.

 ## Virtual environment